-As far as I’m concerned, the world falls into two camps, those who love Habanero Peach Jam, and those who are still living in the dark ages.
+As far as I’m concerned, the world falls into two camps, those who love hot pepper jams and jellies, and those who are still living in the dark ages.
 If you’ve never had the pleasure then you’re in for an experience.

-The beauty of these small batch European style jams that Elisa introduced me to is that they encourage spontaneity.
+The beauty of these small batch recipes is that they encourage spontaneity.
 They are so quick and easy you can whip up a small batch any time you get the urge.
 I had a bag of about 8 peaches from the farmer’s market, and that yielded four 1/2 pint jars.
 I’m completely hooked.

-In fact Habanero Peach is the perfect jam to make when you only have a few peaches; it’s so powerfully flavored that a little goes a long way.
-One small jar will transform a plate of cheese and crackers into a party.
+This small batch refrigerator jam is so powerfully flavored that a little goes a long way.
+One jar will transform a plate of cheese and crackers into a party.
 You will definitely make converts of any of your friends who haven’t tried it before.
 By the way, this jam makes a great host/hostess gift, too.

 I must have grabbed two different varieties of peaches by mistake because when I peeled and sliced them they were different colors…pretty!